Saunas provide a variety of health advantages, including relaxation and better sleep, but did you know that they are also a form of cancer therapy?

 Throughout history, numerous civilizations have utilized saunas to wash out toxins and preserve ideal mental and physical health.
 Saunas, especially infrared saunas, have been shown to help prevent or reverse cancer.

-Infrared saunas give a type of whole body hyperthermia with various health benefits.
+Infrared saunas give a type of whole-body hyperthermia1 with various health benefits.
 Infrared sauna therapy for cancer combines several therapeutic mechanisms to fight cancer.

-A cancer patient requires increased immunological and digestive activity, which a Far infrared sauna can provide.
+Far infrared sauna therapy provides the immunological and digestive activity needed by cancer patients to get better.
 The immunological response and digestive activity are reduced when the body’s sympathetic system is activated, allowing the brain, muscles, and glands to adapt to the stress.
-Infrared saunas can help to relax the body by lowering sympathetic system activity.
+Infrared saunas therapy also helps to relax the body by lowering sympathetic system activity.

 Read on to learn more about how infrared sauna helps in alternative treatments for cancer other than chemo.

 Saunas employ steam/heat to create an environment that raises the temperature of your inner body.
 You’ll sweat and increase your heart rate to pump more blood to your skin.
 The excess sweat is your body’s attempt to chill you off.
 This method is supposed to imitate the effects of exercise and deliver similar health advantages.

 Infrared saunas utilize infrared light to heat your body.
 At the same time, the air around you remains constant, unlike a traditional sauna, which uses heating devices to elevate the air temperature within.

 In the simplest terms, infrared sauna therapy uses infrared lights to heat the body directly rather than merely heating the air around it like in a traditional sauna.

 The Science Behind It: Traditional saunas heat the surrounding air, which warms our bodies.
 Infrared saunas, on the other hand, use infrared wavelengths to penetrate the skin, offering a deeper and more direct form of warmth.